mcelrath/braidcoin/braidpool_spec.md

 can be delivered to an exchange, market maker, or OTC desk in exchange for immediate payment (over Lightning, for example) or as part of a derivatives contract.

+[kp]

+We need a commitment to buy the rewards.
+I have addressed this in my blog post and proposed a solution that works with channels construction.

+What we need issue

+1. Market maker to put in BTC to be redeemed for all BTC that will be generated by a certain miner.
+2. At the end of the period, neither MM nor M should be able to pull out of the transaction.

+[kp]

 The reason that delivery of shares can constitute a derivative contract is that they are actually a measurement of *hashrate* and have not yet settled to